michael-milette/moodle-filter_filtercodes/README.md

 * {usersonline} : Total number of users who were online in the last 5 minutes.
 * {siteyear} : 4-digit current year.
 * {coursecount} : Total number of courses on this Moodle site (not including Front Page).
 * {diskfreespace} : Display amount of free disk space for application folder.
+Infinite symbol will be displayed if greater than about 84,703.29 Yottabyte (YB) or failure to get size from operating system.
 * {diskfreespacedata} : Display amount of free disk space for moodledata folder.
+Infinite symbol will be displayed if greater than about 84,703.29 Yottabyte (YB) or failure to get size from operating system.
 * {wwwroot} : Root URL of the Moodle site.

 ### UI Elements